 - Digestive enzymes

 - Vitamin B complex

-Feed your dog fiber-rich foods: As mentioned before, you must feed your dog with a lot of fibers if he’s vomit.
-Fiber helps in reducing stomachic distress. similar to in humans, food made in fiber are rice or canned pumpkin.
+Feed your dog fiber-rich foods: As mentioned before, you must feed your dog with many fibers if he’s vomiting.
+Fiber helps in reducing stomachic distress.
+Similar to in humans, food made in fiber are rice or canned pumpkin.
 Fiber-rich food cleans up the abdomen of any toxins which will have caused it to be upset.

 These herbal teas can be added to your dog’s food and may help to settle their stomach: